TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_delay_ - Default: 1 - Whether this randomat is enabled\
 _randomat_delay_time_ - Default: 60 - Seconds before randomat is triggered

-## Deathly Chaos
+## Deflation

-When someone dies for the first time after this event triggers, a random event triggers!\
+Players shrink as they take damage, and grow as they gain health\
 \
-_ttt_randomat_deathlychaos_ - Default: 1 - Whether this randomat is enabled
+_ttt_randomat_deflation_ - Default: 1 - Whether this randomat is enabled\

 ## Don't Miss...